-In the hotspot sections of the seven countries, a total of 67 community and indigenous organizations were identified, of second and third level mainly (e.g., federations and confederations) (Figure 9.5 and Table 9.4).
+In the hotspot sections of the seven countries, a total of 67 second and third degree community and indigenous organizations were identified (e.g., federations and confederations) (Figure 9.5 and Table 9.4).
 This figure is only for reference, as there could be several hundred community-based organizations (first degree) in the hotspot.